 Visit the parks and there’s no shortage of treats like Disney beignets, Disney Dole Whip floats, and Mickey head rice crispies treats, but nothing satisfies a loyal Disney fan like these Disney famous churros!
 Though there are many different churro recipes, we’ve found this one to be the easiest to make at home.

-Some of the links in this post are affiliate links.
+Disclosure: The Everyday Mouse is an Amazon Affiliate and some of the links in this post are affiliate links.
 If you use them to make a purchase, I make a commission at no additional cost to you.
 Thank you for supporting the Everyday Mouse blog!

 Easy Disney Churros